chbndrhnns/pycharm-plugin-connexion/inbox.md

 ## Completed Tasks (newest first)

+- [x] feat: Wrap for enum should use variant instead of calling
 - [x] fix: Do not offer custom type in loop variable
 - [x] fix: Do not offer custom type for isinstance checks
 - [x] fix: Do not make available when parsing error in file